asterycs/Judi.jl/README.md

 ### Current status

-This library is still a prototype.
+This library is currently in prototype stage.
 Many details are still missing and the behavior of the existing parts are changing frequently.
 Most notably, a user friendly API is still missing.
 The user currently has to know a bit of Ricci notation in order to use it.